Wildflower's Annual Water Ceremony

 Joining Rev. Ferguson will be intern Erin Walter.
 Erin is an M.Div student and a resident of South Austin who has preached at and attended Wildflower several times.
 Last year she led the moving Water Ceremony service for us.
 We are excited to have her on our ministerial team!

-Our new alternative Serenity Service, an interfaith service of music, readings, candles, and silence, happens every third Friday of the month (NEXT July 17) at 7:00pm in the Sanctuary at 1314 E Oltorf St (Faith Presbyterian).
+Our new alternative Serenity Service, an interfaith service of music, readings, candles, and silence, happens every third Friday of the month (next is September 18) at 7:00pm in the Sanctuary at 1314 E Oltorf St (Faith Presbyterian Church campus).

 Congregational Approved Mission, Values, 2020 Vision and Strategic Goals (June 14, 2015)